 Hatch Mott MacDonald is an award-winning full-service engineering firm.
 With headquarters in Iselin, New Jersey, and 77 offices across Canada and the US, HMM serves public and private clients across North America.

-In addition to its own 2,700 staff, HMM draws on the experience, resources, and the 25,000 worldwide staff of its two parent companies, Hatch and Mott MacDonald.
+In addition to its own staff of 3,000, HMM draws on the experience, resources, and the 25,000 worldwide staff of its two parent companies, Hatch and Mott MacDonald.